Currently I am working for Career Builder, whose goal is to bridge the gap between aspiring job applicants and employers.

 How to Become a Professor in India

 Knowledge does not exist without a teacher.
-Students can't excel in their life in the absence of a good teacher, and the success of any college or institution depends on the quality of education.
-But what is the road to becoming a professor or lecturer?
-Sheer hard work and sacrifice is needed to begin teaching at colleges—which is indeed a booming career path.
+Without a good teacher, students can't excel in their life.
+The success of any college or institution depends on the quality of education and of teachers.
+What is the road to becoming a professor or lecturer?
+The road requires sheer hard work and sacrifice.
+But teaching at colleges is indeed a booming career path.

 4 Steps to Becoming a College Professor